-One way to look at multiple personality is to look at how "professionals" in the field of psychology view the phenomenon.
+One way to look at multiple personality (now being referred to by the community as plurality) is to look at how "professionals" in the field of psychology view the phenomenon.
 Currently, the phenomenon is called Dissociative Identity Disorder.

 In the DSM-III and DSM-III-R, there was Multiple Personality Disorder (MPD).
 With the advent of the DSM-IV, the diagnosis changed to Dissociative Identity Disorder -- otherwise known as DID, and is now in the same general group of disorders as post-traumatic-stress-disorder (PTSD).

 Many people who have multiple personalities find adding "disorder" to their state of being objectionable.
 Medicalization of something that is different from some unidentifiable "norm" is rampant in this day-and-age, and it is possible that multiples are expressing one end of a spectrum of behavior and self-structuring.

 For educational purposes, the definition of Dissociative Identity Disorder is below (each current criteria has a link to an article on this website breaking down the criteria into layman's terms):

 Diagnostic criteria for Dissociative Identity Disorder (DID) DSM-5 300.14 (F44.81)